mindkin/hourfleet/docs/configure-notifications.md

 At various times, the users of your network are going to get notifications sent to them via email or TXT message (or both).

-You can watch these notifications in your favorite tool by setting up integration between Hourfleet and many other apps by using Zapier.com.
-See [Zapier Integration](zapier.html) for more details on that.

 If you wish, you can also customize the content of all of these messages, both the email content and the TXT message content.

 You can see examples of these email notifications [here](notifications.html).